 CLAIMS AND PAYMENTS

 Claims may be filed no earlier than 60 days and no later than 120 days after the date of default.
 Prior to claim submission, the insured is required, within 30 days of default, to make written demand for payment on the issuing bank.
-The insured is required to file a release and assignment form with EXIM Bank, transferring any rights to the defaulted receivables and any security when the claim is paid, so that recovery may be attempted.
+The insured is required to file a release and assignment form with EXIM, transferring any rights to the defaulted receivables and any security when the claim is paid, so that recovery may be attempted.

-EXIM Bank will pay claims within 60 days of receiving a satisfactorily completed and documented proof of loss, formEIB10-03.
+EXIM will pay claims within 60 days of receiving a satisfactorily completed and documented proof of loss, formEIB10-03.

 RISK-BASED PREMIUM RATES

 A risk-based pricing system is used that reflects the major risk elements of each transaction.
-Applicants may obtain a non-binding rate indication by referring to the Short-Term ELC & ESS Calculator at EXIM Bank's Internet Homepage or by contacting the Business Development Division with specifics of the contemplated transaction.
+Applicants may obtain a non-binding rate indication by referring to the Short-Term ELC & ESS Calculator at EXIM's Internet Homepage or by contacting the Business Development Division with specifics of the contemplated transaction.
 Changing conditions may result in a different rate being finally offered than is initially indicated.
-However, premiums specified by EXIM Bank in writing are firm.
+However, premiums specified by EXIM in writing are firm.

 An advance deposit of $2,000 is paid to set-up the policy.
 This deposit is collected upon issuance of the policy.